OpenStackSanDiego/ServiceChains/Exercise #1.md

   * admin/openstack for the NetMon image
   * admin/openstack for the physical server

-## Add a service network
+## Add a security service network

 Execute the script to create a service network.
 This network will be used to inspect the network traffic.

-* Source int-net.sh to setup the internal tenant network
+* Source service-net.sh to setup the security service network
 ```bash
 # source service-net.sh
 ```

-## Add a management service network
+## Add a security management network

 Execute the script to create a management network.
 This network will be used to connect to the network monitoring instances.

-* Source int-net.sh to setup the internal tenant network
+* Source mgmt-net.sh to setup the security management network
 ```bash
 # source mgmt-net.sh
 ```